 The Degree of Bachelor of Sacred Letters (B.S.Litt.) may be taken by Divinity students under the following conditions: The course consists of twenty approved classes in Arts and Science, followed by the complete Divinity course, plus three distinction courses passed with a minimum of 65%.
-The twenty classes must include at least two in Latin, and two in Classical Greek.
-Two classes in Hebrew must be taken in the Divinity School.
+The twenty classes must include a least two in Latin, two in Classical Greek and two in Hebrew.